mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 The following is the MTGJSON Application Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.2.0
-Release Date: 2021-09-09
+Release Date: 2021-10-18

 ### Card Models

 #### Fixed

-- Fixed MDFC cards having the wrong mana value on its face.
+- Fixed MDFC cards having the wrong mana value on its face
+- Fixed "Grist, the Hunger Tide" not being a valid commander card
-- Fixed support for Dungeon cards
+- Fixed `isAlternative` for cards in the `CMR` and `JMP` sets
+- Fixed `hasAlternativeDeckLimit` for "Seven Dwarves" card

 #### Added

+- Added support for "Dungeon" cards in `*Atomic` files
 - Added `finishes` property to [Card (Deck)](/data-models/card-deck/), [Card (Set)](/data-models/card-set/), and [Card (Token)](/data-models/card-token/) models
 - Added `manaValue` property to [Card (Atomic](/file-models/card-atomic/), [Card (Deck)](/data-models/card-deck/), and [Card (Set)](/data-models/card-set/) models
 - Added `faceManaValue` property to [Card (Atomic](/file-models/card-atomic/), [Card (Deck)](/data-models/card-deck/), and [Card (Set)](/data-models/card-set/) models